VISIT: Visualizing and Interpreting the Semantic Information Flow of Transformers: Background

 \subsection{The Transformer Architecture}

-We briefly describe the computation in an auto-regressive transformer LM, such as GPT-2, and refer to \citet{vaswani2017attention} and \citet{elhage2021mathematical} for more information.\footnote{Appendix \ref{section:Modeling the Information Flow as a Flow-Graph - Appendix} details these models in the context of our graph modeling.}\footnote{For simplicity we do not mention dropout layers and position embeddings here.}
+We briefly describe the computation in an auto-regressive transformer LM with multi-head attention, such as GPT-2, and refer to \citet{elhage2021mathematical} for more information.\footnote{Appendix \ref{section:Modeling the Information Flow as a Flow-Graph - Appendix} details these models in the context of our graph modeling.}\footnote{For simplicity we do not mention dropout layers and position embeddings here.}

 The model consists of a chain of blocks (layers), that read from and write to the same residual stream.
-The input to the model is a sequence of word embeddings, $x_1,\ldots,x_t$ (the length of the input is $t$ tokens), and the residual stream propagates them into deeper layers, referring to the intermediate value it holds at layer $l$ while processing the $i$-th token as $hs_i^l$ ($hs_i$ in short).
+The input to the model is a sequence of word embeddings, $x_1,\ldots,x_t$ (the length of the input is $t$ tokens), and the residual stream propagates those embeddings into deeper layers, referring to the intermediate value it holds at layer $l$ while processing the $i$-th token as $hs_i^l$ ($hs_i$ in short).
 The HS at the final token and top layer, $hs_t^L$, is passed through a layer norm, $ln_f$, followed by a decoding matrix $D$ that projects it to a vector the size of the vocabulary.
 The next token probability distribution is obtained by applying a softmax to this vector.

-Each block is made of an attention sub-block (module) followed by a multi-layer perceptron (MLP), which we describe next.\footnote{In models such as GPT-J \cite{gpt-j}, the two sub-blocks work in parallel.
-In this work we focus on GPT-2's sequential architecture.}
+Each block is made of an attention sub-block (module) followed by a multi-layer perceptron (MLP), which we describe next.